Engiven helps nonprofits raise donations via cryptocurrency

 The nonprofit can then store the cryptocurrency in the wallet, transfer the funds to another wallet of their choosing, or transfer funds to a third-party established exchange (once created) to convert into a fiat currency.

-Engiven is also providing all new members with an ebook penned by the Engiven team, titled “need final name” to demystify the world of blockchain and cryptocurrency.
-Additionally, articles, how-to videos, and up-to-date news content related to cryptocurrencies and regulations is included with Engiven membership.
+Engiven is also providing all new members with an ebook penned by the Engiven team, titled “Need final name” to demystify the world of blockchain and cryptocurrency.
+Additionally, articles, how-to videos, and up-to-date news content related to cryptocurrencies and regulations are included with Engiven membership.

 The company was founded by Lawrence and Matt Hayes in 2018.